 She is Why the Air Force Enlisted Village Exists

-For fifty years, the Air Force Enlisted Village’s sole mission, through the compassionate support of people like you, has been to provide a home for surviving spouses of U.S. military heroes.
+For over fifty years, the Air Force Enlisted Village’s sole mission, through the compassionate support of people like you, has been to provide a home for surviving spouses of retired, enlisted U.S. military heroes.

 Every resident has a deeply touching story about how they got here, but *Theresa’s path to AFEV is uniquely moving, and she wanted to share it with you…

 After my husband retired from the Air Force, we became full-time RVers.
 We went through our possessions and gave them away to anyone who had a need.
 That’s the way we were.
 We wanted to help others.

 We had great plans to travel all over the U.S., but when we reached Jacksonville, I started having some health issues.
 Then Bob got sick.
 I took him to the naval hospital, and the doctors said he was going to live five more years.
 He passed away 82 days later.

 Everything was in Bob’s name because he didn’t want me to have to worry about anything.
 Creditors wanted this and that, and I didn’t have enough money.
 I gave up the motor home.
 Then the company that owned our car wanted me to refinance it, but I didn’t have the funds.
 They took away the car.